Theater & Music Theater Faculty

 About

-Jane has been nominated for two Tony awards, for her work on Jitney (2017) and on Machinal (2014).
-Jane has also been nominated for four Drama Desk awards and three Lortel awards, and in 2013, was awarded the Henry Hewes Design Award for her work on The Flick.
-In 2016, Jane was awarded the Ruth Morley Design Award by the League of Professional Theater Women, and a British What’s Onstage award for her work on Hamlet.
-In 2020, she received a special citation from the Henry Hewes Design Awards as part of the design team for María Irene Fornés' Fefu and Her Friends.
+Jane has been nominated for four Tony awards, winning for her work on Appropriate (2024), and nominated for Macbeth (2022), Jitney (2017), and Machinal (2014).
+She has also been nominated for six Drama Desk awards (winning one for Appropriate) and three Lortel awards, and she was awarded the Henry Hewes Design Award for her work on The Flick.
+In 2016, Jane was awarded the Ruth Morley Design Award by the League of Professional Theater Women and a British What’s Onstage award for her work on Hamlet.

 News + Links